LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting

 \subsection{LiDAR Re-simulation Methods}

-\textbf{Explicit reconstruction with ray-casting.} 3D points captured by these LiDAR frames are scattered and not on a water-tight surface.
-Hence, some unexpected ray-drop phenomena will appear in the rasterization process.
-To solve this problem, explicit reconstruction methods mainly use two types of 3D data structures: The first category, 3D mesh, is reconstructed by either a stand-alone point-to-mesh process such as SPSR~\cite{kazhdan2013spsr}, or Truncated Signed Distance Function (TSDF) Volumes~\cite{dai2017bundlefusion} with Marching Cubes~\cite{lorensen1987marchingcubes}.
+\textbf{Explicit reconstruction with ray-casting.} Explicit reconstruction methods mainly use two types of 3D data structures: The first category, 3D mesh, is reconstructed by either a stand-alone point-to-mesh process such as SPSR~\cite{kazhdan2013spsr}, or Truncated Signed Distance Function (TSDF) Volumes~\cite{dai2017bundlefusion} with Marching Cubes~\cite{lorensen1987marchingcubes}.
 The second category, Surface Elements (Surfels), regards points as planar discs with additional normal and radius attributes, and gradually refine their attributes through scan integration~\cite{whelan2015elasticfusion,cao2020recon}.
 LiDARsim~\cite{manivasagam2020lidarsim} reconstructs scenes as a Surfel-based 3D mesh and applies a neural network to learn the ray-drop characteristics as a binary classification problem.
 PCGen~\cite{li2023pcgen} further presents First Peak Averaging (FPA) ray-casting and a surrogate model of ray-drop, achieving improvements in the domain gap between real and simulated LiDAR frames.

 \textbf{NeRF based methods.} Recent LiDAR re-simulation methods~\cite{tao2023lidarnerf, Wu2023dynfl, Huang2023nfl, tao2024alignmif, zheng2024lidar4d} extend the NeRF formulation for novel LiDAR view synthesis.
 Among them, LiDAR-NeRF~\cite{tao2023lidarnerf} and NFL~\cite{Huang2023nfl} firstly propose the differentiable LiDAR re-simulation framework, which treats the oriented LiDAR laser beams as a set of rays and render 3D points and intensities in a similar manner as RGB.
 DyNFL~\cite{Wu2023dynfl} and LiDAR4D~\cite{zheng2024lidar4d} extend to dynamic scenes.
 AlignMiF~\cite{tao2024alignmif} further proposes to incorporate and align multimodal inputs for better LiDAR re-simulation.
 Through our experiments, we found refactoring LiDAR re-simulation with Gaussian Splatting follows the trend of camera re-simulation discussed in \cref{sec:rel_work:cam}.

-Through our implementation and evaluation of \name, we found refactoring LiDAR re-simulation with Gaussian Splatting follows the trend of camera re-simulation discussed at the end of \cref{sec:rel_work:sim}, thus making scene editing~\cite{wei2024editable} and mass-deducting easier than NeRF based methods for industrial applications, out-performing on quality and efficiency.
+\textbf{Contemporaneous methods.} Contemporaneous publicly available work includes GS-LiDAR~\cite{jiang2025gslidar} and LiDAR-RT~\cite{zhou2024lidarrt}.
+On the same sequences, our method achieves a reconstruction efficiency that is $7.1\times$ faster.